-8. Clinical/Field Preceptor 8.1 Qualifications-The clinical/field preceptor candidate shall:
+8. Clinical/Field Preceptor

-8.1.1 Be certified in his/her area of practice, 8.1.2 Have experience in his/her area of expertise, and 8.1.3 Demonstrate to the satisfaction of the course I/C a willingness and competence to work with students to assist them in meeting pertinent course objectives in the setting in which the clinical/field preceptor will function.
-8.2 Education/Training/Experience-The clinical/field preceptor shall complete an orientation that includes: 8.2.1 Roles and responsibilities of the BLS/EMT, 8.2.2 Roles and responsibilities of the clinical/field preceptor, and 8.2.3 Guidelines for carrying out, meeting or accomplishing assigned responsibilities and duties.
-8.3 Scope of Authority-The clinical/field preceptor shall have authority to:
+- 8.1 Qualifications The clinical/field preceptor candidate shall: - 8.1.1 Be certified in his/her area of practice, - 8.1.2 Have experience in his/her area of expertise, and

-8.3.1 Supervise student activities in the clinical/field setting as determined by stated course objectives, 8.3.2 Document student performance in the clinical/field setting, and 8.3.3 Regulate student behavior within the scope of the clinical/field setting under the institutional guidelines for due process.
-8.4 Responsibilities-Under the direction of the course I/C, the clinical/field preceptor: 8.4.1 Should provide a positive role model, 8.4.2 Shall provide a safe and effective learning environment, 8.4.3 Shall provide consistent and competent supervision to students, 8.4.4 Shall maintain appropriate training records, 8.4.5 Shall assist the students in meeting the clinical/field skills objectives, 8.4.6 Shall consistently monitor students and provide appropriate feedback to the course I/C and the students, 8.4.7 Shall assess students for safe and effective performance, and 8.4.8 Shall protect the privacy of students and the confidentiality of training course records as required by applicable laws and standards.
-8.5 Evaluation-The evaluation by the course I/C of a clinical/field preceptor in a BLS/EMT training program shall include: 8.5.1 Quality of training records, 8.5.2 Clinical/field observation of the preceptor, and 8.5.3 Review of students' clinical experience evaluations.
+- 8.1.3 Demonstrate to the satisfaction of the course I/C a willingness and competence to work with students to assist them in meeting pertinent course objectives in the setting in which the clinical/field preceptor will function. - 8.2 Education/Training/Experience-The clinical/field preceptor shall complete an orientation which includes: - 8.2.1 Roles and responsibilities of the ALS/EMT, - 8.2.2 Roles and responsibilities of the clinical/field preceptor, and - 8.2.3 Guidelines for carrying out, meeting or accomplishing assigned responsibilities and duties. - 8.3 Scope of Authority-The clinical/field preceptor shall have authority to: - 8.3.1 Supervise student activities in the clinical/field setting as determined by stated course objectives, - 8.3.2 Document student performance in the clinical/field setting, and - 8.3.3 Regulate student behavior within the scope of the clinical/field setting under the institutional guidelines for due process - 8.4 Responsibilities Under the direction of the course I/C, the clinical/field preceptor: - 8.4.1 Should provide a positive role model, - 8.4.2 Shall provide a safe and effective learning environment - 8.4.3 Shall provide consistent and competent supervision to students. - 8.4.4 Shall maintain appropriate training records, - 8.4.5 Shall assist the students in meeting the clinical/field skills objectives, - 8.4.6 Shall consistently monitor students and provide appropriate feedback to the course I/C and the students, - 8.4.7 Shall assess students for safe and effective performance, and - 8.4.8 Shall protect the privacy of students and the confidentiality of training course records as required by applicable laws and standards. - 8.5 Evaluation-The evaluation by the course I/C of a clinical/field preceptor in an ALS/EMT Training Program shall include: - 8.5.1 Quality of training records, - 8.5.2 Clinical/field observation of the preceptor, and - 8.5.3 Review of students' clinical experience evaluations. - 8.6 Maintenance of Competency-In order to maintain competency, the clinical/field preceptor shall: - 8.6.1 Maintain certification in his/her area of practice, and - 8.6.2 Maintain, to the satisfaction of the course I/C and course medical director, current competence in and knowledge of the areas precepted.